sanyal-repo/tx-interview/README.md

 ```$xslt
 docker run -p 3306:3306 --name tx-interview -e MYSQL_DATABASE=tx-interview -e MYSQL_ROOT_PASSWORD=password -d mysql:latest
 ```
+If you already have MySQL installed locally, update the configuration in `application.yml` in order for the application to recognize it.

 ### Challenge
 This application includes a database of financial institutions.